 Novus Curriculum Manager for the Arts at HMYOI Wetherby, said: “The learners really enjoyed taking part in this project and exploring a new style of art.
 The Bob and Roberta Smith style is different to what they are used to and it allowed them to move away from ‘actual drawing’ and their usual style.

 “They were using their emotions when thinking of this theme [family] and they were able to really think of something personal to them and express themselves in any way they can, more than they may have done before.”

 Over 60 learners engaged in the project.
-An online gallery will be available from the 3 September to view the work produced by the learners.
+Visit the online gallery to view the work produced by the learners.